Adrian Crowley: Career

-Adrian Crowley's eighth album, 'Dark Eyed Messenger' was recorded in New York and was produced by and features Thomas Bartlett who has also worked with Sufjan Stevens, Anna Calvi, Sam Amidon and Laurie Anderson.
+Adrian Crowley's eighth album, Dark Eyed Messenger, was recorded in New York and was produced by and features Thomas Bartlett who has also worked with Sufjan Stevens, Anna Calvi, Sam Amidon and Laurie Anderson.

 Other work

-'The Scotsman|access-date=4 March 2010|quote=Fife singer-songwriter James Yorkston and Dubliner Adrian Crowley opened with a special performance of the songs of American lo-fi legend Daniel Johnston, an artist whose battle with mental health demons has been well documented.
+James Yorkston and Dubliner Adrian Crowley opened with a special performance of the songs of American lo-fi legend Daniel Johnston, an artist whose battle with mental health demons has been well documented.
 They gave his tunes delicate and sparse arrangements, even singing some a cappella.
 The pair have recorded an eight track mini-album as a tribute to Daniel Johnston.
 Crowley also curates the Homelights Festival in Dublin.

 He is also interested in film and has composed a number of scores.
-He is responsible for scoring the Irish feature film, 'Where The Sea Used To Be' directed by Paul Farren.

-His song, 'The Wishing Seat' prominently features in the award-winning feature film, 'Love Eternal' (2014) directed by Brendan Muldowney and stars Pollyanna Mackintosh and Robert de Hoog.
+He is responsible for scoring the Irish feature film, Where The Sea Used To Be (2012), directed by Paul Farren.
+His song, 'The Wishing Seat' prominently features in the award-winning feature film, Love Eternal (2014), directed by Brendan Muldowney and stars Pollyanna Mackintosh and Robert de Hoog.